shivardev/baneblogs/content/blog/opt-reporting-northwest-missouri.md

 - University IIC portal login information
 - An offer letter – what are you doing here if you don’t have one?

+{{< notice warning >}}
-> The joining date mentioned in the offer letter is crucial.
+The joining date mentioned in the offer letter is crucial.
 For instance, if your joining date is October 1st, you have a window of 10 days after the joining date to update the SEVIS portal, until October 10th.
 If you miss this deadline, there’s no need to worry.
 Our university will take care of the SEVIS update process.
+{{< /notice >}}

 ### Keep note of this information